rust-lang/book/src/ch09-03-to-panic-or-not-to-panic.md

 invalid values, contradictory values, or missing values are passed to your code—plus one or more of the following:

-* The bad state is not something that’s *expected* to happen occasionally.
+* The bad state is something that is unexpected, as opposed to something that will likely happen occasionally, like a user entering data in the wrong format.
-* Your code after this point needs to rely on not being in this bad state.
+* Your code after this point needs to rely on not being in this bad state, rather than checking for the problem at every step.
 * There’s not a good way to encode this information in the types you use.
+We'll work through an example of what we mean in the [“Encoding States and Behavior as Types”][encoding]<!-- ignore --> section of Chapter 17.

 If someone calls your code and passes in values that don’t make sense, the best choice might be to call `panic!` and alert the person using your library to the